sszabaday/sszabaday.github.io/_posts/2018-12-18-First-Post.md

+---
+title: Spencer's Rad New Site
+date: 2018-12-18
+author_profile: true
+excerpt: Just a student trying his best. toc:true
 published: true
 ---

 ## First Post

-Here's our first try at this, so lets see how it goes,eh?
+Here's our first try at this, so lets see how it goes, eh?